Purpose and Goal of Program

 • Federal Action.
 Activities related to federal legislative or regulatory policies (e.g., flood hazard mapping process, designation and management of national monuments) that involve advocacy to the executive or legislative branches of the federal government.

 • General Research.
-Research or analysis that is not part of a public policy advocacy campaign.
+Research or analysis that is not intended to be used in a public policy advocacy campaign or to help inform a decision on whether to undertake a public policy advocacy campaign.

 Methods of Promoting Realtor® Positions on Public Policy Issues